 How do I make a formal complaint?

-If you wish to make a formal complaint, please write to the Practice Manager and include the following details:
+If you wish to make a formal complaint, please complete the form above or alternatively, you can write to the Practice Manager.
+Your letter should include the following details:

-- The date of the person the complaint is about so that records can be found
+- The date of birth of the person the complaint is about so that records can be found

 - The name and work address of the person or service you wish to complain about